Extensive compressor reviews and FAQ

 FEA OPTI-FET: This new pedal from FEA combines optical and FET signal processing, inspired partly by one of the designer's favorite high-end Avalon compressors.
-It's the same size as his other pedals, with more knobs than the SMX but less knobs than the Limiter.
+It has more knobs than the SMX but fewer knobs than the Limiter.

 The really unusual feature of this pedal is the sidechain.
 A sidechain is a system that allows you to control the compression action with a different signal than your instrument.
 Normally a compressor "hears" your instrument and reacts to it, and the effect is applied to that same instrument signal.
 With a sidechain, you can do things such as control the compression with a different instrument channel like a miked kick drum; or run your instrument signal out to an external processor (EQ, filter, etc.) and use that processed signal to trigger the compression--without EQ'ing or filtering the signal that is heard at the other end.
 Many rackmount comps have this feature, but I think this is the first pedal to have it.
 It's a subtle function, but an interesting one.